 The MetroPlan Orlando Board generally meets on the second Wednesday of every month at 9:00 a.m. at the MetroPlan Orlando office (250 S. Orange Ave., Suite 200, Orlando, FL 32801).
 All meetings are open to the public and include opportunities for public comment.
-In 2017, there are no board meetings scheduled in January, April, August and October.
+In 2021, there are no Board meetings scheduled in January, April, August, or October.

 Exact dates and times for future board meetings can be found on our meeting calendar.
 Agendas are posted before each meeting, and minutes are posted afterward in the archived meeting materials section of our website.
 An audio version of the board agenda is available by calling (407) 481-5672 and pressing 5.